Cocker Spaniel training and dog behaviour very often go hand in hand.

 If your ordinarily docile Cocker seems anxious or growls when you approach him while he's eating, it's almost certain that he's displaying 'Food Aggression'.

-Food aggression is a problem that should be addressed as soon as you notice the warning signs; otherwise, you're in for a bumpy ride!
+Not addressing this behaviour quickly can lead to highly aggressive (and dangerous) behaviour, especially where children are concerned.
+You must handle food aggression as soon as you notice the warning signs; otherwise, you're in for a bumpy ride!

-Although it's a relatively common canine problem, it can begin at any time and for no apparent reason.
+Although it's a relatively common canine problem, it can begin anytime and for no apparent reason.
 (There's always a reason, it just may not be obvious).

 Although there's no guarantee, there are some steps you can take to help prevent dog food aggression.